vmware-tanzu/velero/docs/cli-reference/ark_restore_create.md

 ### Options

 ```
       --label-columns stringArray             a comma-separated list of labels to be displayed as columns
       --labels mapStringString                labels to apply to the restore
       --namespace-mappings mapStringString    namespace mappings from name in the backup to desired restored name in the form src1:dst1,src2:dst2,...
       --namespaces stringArray                comma-separated list of namespaces to restore
   -o, --output string                         Output display format.
 For create commands, display the object but do not send it to the server.
 Valid formats are 'table', 'json', and 'yaml'.
-      --restore-volumes                      whether to restore volumes from snapshots (default true)
+      --restore-volumes optionalBool[=true]   whether to restore volumes from snapshots
   -l, --selector labelSelector                only restore resources matching this label selector (default <none>)
       --show-labels                           show labels in the last column
 ```

 ### Options inherited from parent commands